Trust us on this one… before welding, we recommend removing your battery terminals, as well as the bench portion of your back seat.

-33. If you want to fill in a gap between the flare and the body, remove the Z-Max Fender Flare, and use masking tape to cover the body behind the part of the flare where you’re working.
+30. If you want to fill in a gap between the flare and the body, remove the W-Max Fender Flare, and use masking tape to cover the body behind the part of the flare where you’re working.
 Make sure the tape follows the shape of the body exactly.

-34. Replace the flare, and have your buddy hold it in place (or use a couple nuts, but don’t over-tighten) while you fill in the gap with body filler.
-Hold in place until the filler is rigid (about 2 minutes, usually, but check the directions on the can), and the pull the flare away from the tape.
-The body filler should stick to the fiberglass on the flare, and pull away from the masking tape without much difficulty.
+31. Replace the flare, and have your buddy hold it in place (or use a couple of the nuts) while you fill in the gap with body filler.
+Hold in place until the filler is rigid, and the pull the flare away from the tape.
+The body filler should stick to the fiberglass on the flare, but pull away from the masking tape without much difficulty.

 Once the shaping is done, we recommend you leave the flares off until they’re painted, but whenever it is you bolt them on, DO NOT over-tighten the nuts!

 36. Before painting your W-Max Fender Flares, sand the entire outside with 220-grit sandpaper, until the whole surface is a lighter, dull gray.